Our complaints process is

-Any improvements the provider agrees to make in response to the complaint will be documented and shared with all parties.
+If the provider agrees to improve their service in response to the complaint, these commitments can be documented and shared with all parties.
 We may check with the provider later to confirm these improvements have been made.

-As with formal resolution, the conciliation process involves a series of documented steps with the goal of resolution.
+As with formal resolution, the conciliation process involves a series of documented steps with the aim of resolution.
 However, in the conciliation process, all discussions are privileged and confidential.
 This means all information or documents obtained in this process cannot be discussed outside the process, and cannot be used in any future legal proceedings.

 At any stage we may choose to investigate a complaint.
 An investigation is a formal and detailed examination, often used in handling large or highly complex matters.
 We may investigate public and private organisations as well as individual practitioners.

-While investigating a non-registered practitioner, we may issue an interim order prohibiting them from delivering all or part of a service.
+While investigating a general health service provider, we may issue an interim order prohibiting them from delivering all or part of a service.
 A final prohibition order may then be issued following investigation, if appropriate to do so.

 General providers are those not regulated under the national scheme by the Australian Health Practitioner Regulation Agency (AHPRA) and are also known as non-registered providers.